Pedro Proença: Refereeing career

 On 13 May 2012, he was chosen to referee the 2012 UEFA Champions League Final, between Chelsea and Bayern Munich.

-On 20 December 2011, he was named one of the 12 referees selected by UEFA to take charge of games at UEFA Euro 2012.
+He was named one of the 12 referees selected by UEFA to take charge of games at the UEFA Euro 2012.
 He was in charge of the Group C fixture between Spain and Republic of Ireland on 10 June 2012, Group D fixture between Sweden and France on 19 June 2012 and the quarter-final between England and Italy on 24 June 2012.
-A particular incident occurred in the match between Spain and the Republic of Ireland, in which he pushed Keith Andrews over by accident.
-On 29 June 2012, UEFA announced that he would referee the final between the Spain and Italy, thus becoming the first Portuguese to referee a European Championship final.
+On 29 June 2012, UEFA announced that he would referee the final between Spain and Italy, thus becoming the first Portuguese to referee a European Championship final.
 Like Howard Webb, who refereed the 2010 FIFA World Cup Final, he also refereed the Champions League final in the same year as taking charge of the final of a major international tournament.
-He has been selected by FIFA to participate in the 2014 FIFA World Cup in Brazil.

 On 22 January 2015, Proença announced his retirement from refereeing.

 Administrative roles

 On 3 July 2015, he was elected for the UEFA Referees Committee.
 Later that month, on 28 July, he was elected the new president of the Professional Football League.

+In February 2025, he announced his candidacy for the presidency of the Portuguese Football Federation.

+Personal life

+In the summer of 2011, Proença was assaulted by a Benfica supporter at the Colombo Centre in Lisbon.
+He was headbutted in the face, leaving him with two broken teeth.
+Three years later, the aggressor was sentenced to 18 months in prison with suspended sentence.

+Proença has one daughter.
+He was married to Carla Rufino from 2014 to 2021.